Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/how-to/_fapi.md

 Certificate-bound access tokens allow binding tokens to clients.
 This guarantees the authenticity of the token by verifying whether the sender is authorized to use it for accessing protected resources.

-For more information refer to the [dedicated section](/hub/kong-inc/openid-connect/how-to/cert-bound-access-tokens).
+For more information, refer to the [guide on certificate-bound access tokens](/hub/kong-inc/openid-connect/how-to/cert-bound-access-tokens).

 ### Mutual TLS (mTLS) Client Authentication and Certificate-Bound Access Tokens